Find your local group

 Part 2 of Eric Janke's jourrney through Wellesley Woodlands.

-Our Code of Conduct for the responsible collection of fungi for research and educational purposes is available on the BMS website.
+Our Code of Conduct for the responsible collection of fungi for research and education, and growing fungi at home, is available on the BMS website.